TeachFiNetwork/tfn-nft-marketplace-rs/README.md

 # Description

 This is a child contract of Platform SC.
-A separate instance is deployed for each platform subscriber.
+A separate instance is deployed for each platform subscriber.\
+Empowers students to monetize their artistic skills.
+Users whitelisted in the parent Platform SC can list their creations (NFTs).
+There are two types of listings: fixed price and auction.
+Buyers can immediately buy fixed priced NFTs or even auctioned NFTs if they pay the "buy out" price, or they can place bids (offers).
+Sellers may accept or not the highest bid.\
+Listings may also have start and end times, in order to create FOMO among the community.
 <br/>
 <br/>
 <br/>